 The Lobos had their hands full in the 2016 Gildan New Mexico Bowl, battling tough conditions and an even tougher opponent in a quest to win their first bowl game since 2007.

-New Mexico (9-4) features the nation’s top rushing attack, but Texas-San Antonio (6-7) outrushed the Lobos, gaining 246 yards on the ground compared to 219 for the Lobos.
+Though New Mexico (9-4) featured the nation’s top rushing attack, Texas-San Antonio (6-7) outrushed the Lobos by gaining 246 yards on the ground compared to 219 for the Lobos.

 The Lobos got all it could handle from the

 “UTSA was everything we thought they would be,” Davie said.
 “It was a well-played game, I thought the atmosphere was fantastic.”